-Can all public expenditure be gender partitioned?
-While it is a debate whether public goods and services - which are non-rival and nonexcludable in nature- like defense be amenable to gender partitioning, many other public expenditure have differential impact on the two sexes.
-It is all the more relevant to note that the issues of non-rival and nonexcludable is an issue not just for gender, but also for other disadvantaged sections of the population like aboriginals/tribals, dalits that cannot be segregated on a 'geographic area' basis.
-On the other hand, immunisation has a public good aspect, but can be segregated individually-girls and boys immunised.
-In the same sense, poverty alleviation services may also have the characteristics as a public good.
-It is generally held that all or most individuals across countries derive utility from less poverty; in that sense, benefits from poverty alleviation expenditure are fully nonexcludable and non-rival, with gender differential impacts.
+from poverty alleviation expenditure are fully non-excludable and non-rival, with gender differential impacts.
 Yet another point to be noted is that the public expenditure on infrastructure such as roads, irrigation, energy, water and sanitation, science and technology etc has intrinsic gender dimensions.
 It is important to examine the infrastructure budgets such as energy, technology and transport that are assumed to be "gender-neutral".
 An analysis of infrastructure budgets not only reveals the differing needs of and constraints on women's and men's lives and productive roles, but would also help to reveal the inefficiency of existing allocations which may not be adequately reaching the women and men.
 An IFPRI study showed that public expenditure on road infrastructure has the largest impact on poverty reduction.
 This generates debate on 'specifically targeted programmes for poor' versus 'infrastructure programmes'; particularly in terms of gender responsive budgeting.
-However, it is to be noted that women have practical needs occupation and wages could increase not only women's income, but also national income.
+However, it is to be noted that women have practical needs and strategic needs.
+Investment in infrastructure can catalyze the fulfilment of practical needs of women; however specifically targeted programmes for women are required for addressing the strategic needs of women.